 - Communication – it’s the key to any teleworking strategy, people need to be able to get hold each other no matter where they are.
 Having the ability to access your Outlook email on any devices is taken for granted now.
-However showing people your on-line, in meetings, out to lunch using Skype for Business presence features is a great way to show your whereabouts and its ability to turn quick instant message messages to voice or video chats between one or multiple people really does make it a must have for any remote worker
+However showing people your on-line, in meetings, out to lunch using MS Teams presence features is a great way to show your whereabouts and its ability to turn quick instant message messages to voice or video chats between one or multiple people really does make it a must have for any remote worker

 - Access to Your Data – You need to be able to be easily access your files and data wherever you are.
 SharePoint and its tight integration with not only the standard Office applications such as Excel, Word and PowerPoint, but with Power applications like PowerBI, PowerApp and Flow means you can not only save files online but also build in depth analysis of your data and create workflows and mobile applications.
 OneDrive integration means that you can even access your files when your local internet connection goes down.

 - Collaboration – Of cause being out of the office shouldn’t mean you lose the ability to collaborate with colleagues.
-Skype can be used to host conference calls, project sites can be created in SharePoint or with MS Planner and features such as co-authoring means multiple people can even work on a single document at the same time.
+MS Teams can be used to host conference calls, project sites can be created in SharePoint or with MS Planner and features such as co-authoring means multiple people can even work on a single document at the same time.
 Teams can create a virtual platform to host meetings, notes and chats in an easy to access location.
 While Yammer groups can help keep people involved in online conversations and be part of a community in a similar way to Facebook does.